idealista/tomcat_role/README.md

 Inventory destination should be a Debian environment.

 For testing purposes, [Molecule](https://molecule.readthedocs.io/) with Docker as driver and [Goss](http://goss.rocks) as verifier
-We need a system with java previously installed, we recommend the use of our role for that purpose: [idealista.java-role](https://github.com/idealista/java_role)
+This role needs a system with java previously installed.
+Its really recommended the use of idealista's java role for that purpose: [idealista.java-role](https://github.com/idealista/java_role)

 ### Installing